 Meets ABA Standards

 Lawyer referral services have been in operation in this country for more than 50 years, and were first established in response to requests by middle income persons for assistance in obtaining appropriate legal counsel.
 Lawyer Referral and Information Services are designed to assist persons who are able to pay normal attorney fees but whose ability to locate appropriate legal representation is frustrated by a lack of experience with the legal system, a lack of information about the type of service needed, or a fear of the potential costs of seeing a lawyer.
 Lawyer referral programs offer two important services to the public.
 First, they help the client determine if the problem is truly of a legal nature by screening inquiries and referring the client to other service agencies when appropriate.
-The second, and perhaps more important, function of a lawyer referral service is to provide the client with an unbiased referral to an attorney who has experience in the area of law appropriate to the client's needs.
-The public has come to equate the function of lawyer referral programs with consumer-oriented assistance, and expects that the loyalty of the program will lie with the consumer, and only secondarily with the participating attorney.
+The second, and perhaps more important, function of a lawyer referral service is to provide the client with an unbiased referral to an attorney who has experience in the area of law appropriate to the client’s needs.
+The public has come to equate the function of lawyer referral programs whit consumer-oriented assistance, and expects that the loyalty of the program will lie with the consumer, and only secondarily with the participating attorney.

 In 1989, following a long review process by state and local bar association and lawyer referral experts from both the public and private sector, the American Bar Association adopted model Rules for the operation of public service lawyer referral programs.
 The overriding concern of the model Rules is consumer protection.

 The aspirational standards used previously at the state and local level were simply not sufficient to ensure the public service orientation of some private, for-profit services; strong and enforceable regulations were needed to achieve minimal standards for all lawyer referral services.
 However, while the Rules must be strong to be effective, we have been mindful of the need to allow legitimate public service-oriented attorneys and providers to operate without undue interference.
-In draft the model Rules, we have done our best to balance these considerations.
+In drafting the model Rules, we have done our best to balance these considerations.
 These Rules are designed to provide a level playing field for all programs, whether private or bar-sponsored.
 Each state is urged to examine its rules, decisions and opinions in other to utilize the model Rules in a manner consistent with its own law.

 These model rules have also been drafted in legislative form, for states where lawyers are regulated by the Legislature.